Alerting & On-Call — Observability & Reliability

 - Using serverless for latency-sensitive synchronous APIs without provisioned concurrency

-- Monolithic functions that do too much — each function should do one thing
+- Building monolithic functions that do too much.
+Each function should do one thing.

-- Ignoring cold start impact on P99 latency — 1% of requests may have 10x normal latency
+- Forgetting cold start impact on P99 latency.
+That 1% of requests can be 10x slower than normal.

 Tools for Serverless & FaaS